ChlodAlejandro/cryptography-experiments/README.md

 we need, and the Node.js equivalent.
 The Node.js equivalent hopefully serves as an example for high-level implementations of the OpenSSL library.

+Don't expect any formality, seriousness, cleanliness, or extreme security with this repository — this is a sandbox and not a production-ready library.

 Each folder should have a README file that indicates the security problems in each activity, along with other information.